-African Studies Association Announces 2018 Awards for Africanists
+African Studies Association 2019 Awards for Africanists

-PISCATAWAY, New Jersey, 21 December 2018 – The African Studies Association is honored to announce its annual awards heralding some of the most prominent contributions to the field of African Studies.
+PISCATAWAY, New Jersey, 26 November 2019 – The African Studies Association is honored to announce its annual awards heralding some of the most prominent contributions to the field of African Studies.

-Highlights of the 2018 award ceremony include:
+Highlights of the 2019 award ceremony include:

 Each year, the African Studies Association presents the Distinguished Africanist Award to a member of the association who has made extraordinary contributions to the field.
 The committee considers a range of criteria, including research productivity, cumulative research impact; impact on teaching; impact on publishing; editorial work; graduate supervision; impact on transformative policies or institutional building in Africa, community outreach; and impact on professional organizations.

 The award recognizes the most important scholarly work in African studies published in English and distributed in the United States during the preceding year.
-The ASA began awarding the Herskovits Prize in 1965.
+The ASA began awarding the prize in 1965.

 The ASA presents the Bethwell A. Ogot Book Prize annually to the author of the best book on East African studies published in the previous calendar.
-The prize began in 2012 and is named in honor of Prof. Bethwell A. Ogot, a leading Kenyan historian, public servant, and public intellectual, through a bequest from the estate of Prof. Kennell Jackson, Jr., of Stanford University.
+The prize began in 2012 and is named in honor of Prof. Bethwell A. Ogot, a leading Kenyan historian, public servant and public intellectual, through a generous bequest from the estate of Prof. Kennell Jackson, Jr., of Stanford University.

 Re-established in 2013, the ASA Service Award is designed to recognize individuals or organizations that have distinguished themselves through outstanding dedication to the ASA’s mission of encouraging production and dissemination of knowledge about Africa.

-The ASA Board of Directors established the annual Graduate Student Paper Prize in 2001and singles out an essay presented at the previous year’s Annual Meeting.
+The ASA Board of Directors established the annual Graduate Student Paper Prize in 2001 and singles out an essay presented at the previous year’s Annual Meeting.

-The African Studies Association, with the support of The Africana Librarians CouncilGretchen Walsh Book Donation Committee, offers an annual grant to assist book donation projects with shipping costs to send books to African libraries and schools
+The African Studies Association, with the support of the Africana Librarians Council Gretchen Walsh Book Donation Committee, offers an annual grant to assist book donation projects with shipping costs to send books to African libraries and schools.

 About the African Studies Association: